Internationally Unknown Recording Artist

 Here's A Quick Biography

 I began my career in Night Clubs and on Cruise Ships some years ago.
-In New Orleans aboard The Mississippi Queen Steamboat, I had the privilege of working with outstanding entertainers like:
+In New Orleans aboard The Mississippi Queen Steamboat, I had the priviledge of working with outstanding entertainers like:

 The Ink Spots